 Avoid Pitching Injuries – Do’s and Don’ts for Young Pitchers

 It is no secret.
 The competitive domain for Little League and youth pitching is growing by the year.
 We have children specializing in baseball and playing travel and indoor ball year-round.
-With all this added stress and no time off, it has never been more critical to ensure we’re doing our best to prevent shoulder and arm injuries.
+With all this added stress and no time off, ensuring we’re doing our best to prevent shoulder and arm pitching injuries has never been more critical.

-The pitching puts an incredible amount of stress on the inside of the elbow.
+The pitching puts incredible stress on the inside of the elbow.
 Injuries can range from little league elbow to ligament rupture (requiring the infamous Tommy John surgery).
 We’ve compiled a list of recommendations to help youth athletes stay healthy and injury-free.

 DO: Warm-up Before Pitching

 Begin with a light jog for 3 minutes, followed by stretching and playing catch with the catcher.
-Finally, throw several warm-up pitches with progressing intensity – fastballs first.
+Finally, throw several warm-up pitches with progressing intensity, using fastballs first.

 DO: Monitor the Pitch Count